Zaiqin/BTOgether/README.md

 5. Open http://localhost:3000 in your web browser to view the application.

 Alternatively, you can access the live version of BTOgether hosted on Vercel [here](https://btogether-zq.vercel.app/).

+## Usage:
+It is intended for use within a website environment only.

 ## Contributors
 |Member|Role|